 What is histoplasmosis?

 Histoplasmosis is an infection caused by the fungus Histoplasma capsulatum.
-The H. capsulatum fungus enters the body through the lungs.
-Some people with infection do not become sick, or develop only a mild flu-like illness.
-Others develop pneumonia, and in a very few people the infection spreads throughout the body.
+This fungus lives in the environment, usually in association with large amounts of bird or bat droppings, and enters the body through the lungs.
+Many people with infection do not become sick, or they develop mild flu-like illness.
+Some people might develop pneumonia.
+Rarely, the fungus can spread to other organs and cause other symptoms.

 Where is the fungus that causes histoplasmosis found?

-Histoplasma capsulatum is found throughout the world and is common in many areas of the United States, including parts of central and western Virginia.
-The fungus grows in soils that are mixed with lots of bird or bat droppings, e.g., around old chicken houses, roosts of starlings and blackbirds, in decaying trees and in caves and other areas where bats live.
+Histoplasma capsulatum is found throughout the world and is common in many areas of the United States, including parts of Virginia.
+The fungus grows in soils that are contaminated with bird or bat droppings, such as around old chicken houses, roosts of starlings and blackbirds, in decaying trees and in caves and other areas where bats live.

 What are the symptoms of histoplasmosis?

-If symptoms appear, it is usually within 5 to 18 days after exposure, with an average of 10 days.
+If symptoms appear, they usually develop within 3 to 17 days after exposure.

 What is the treatment for histoplasmosis?

-Treatment is not usually necessary for histoplasmosis because most people will get better without treatment.
-Antibiotics active against fungal infections are used to treat severe cases of histoplasmosis.
+Treatment is not usually necessary for histoplasmosis because most people will recover without treatment.
+Anti-fungal medications are used to treat severe cases of histoplasmosis.

-Where can I obtain more information about histoplasmosis?
+How can I get more information about histoplasmosis?